← Back to ArticlesTraining Tips

 • Reduce conditioning circuit to 30 seconds per exercise

-There's no shame in starting where you are.
+There is no shame in starting where you are.
 The goal is progress, not destruction.

 How Often?

-What Home Training Can't Replace
+What Home Training Cannot Replace

 • Pad work with a coach who corrects your form